 This recipe is not only amazing for vegans.
 I served it also to vegetarians and meat eaters and everyone loved the taste AND texture of this vegan cheese sauce.
 The tapioca flour (which is also called tapioca starch) makes this recipe so special because it adds the amazing elasticity to the sauce.
 It makes the sauce stretchy and even reminds of real cheese.
 Nutritional yeast is an important ingredient for the taste because it adds a cheesy flavor.
 The spices are up to you, but I love to add some garlic and onion powder, and also a pinch of smoked paprika.

-You can use this easy vegan cheese sauce for any savory recipe which requires a cheese sauce.
+You can use this vegan sauce for any savory recipe which requires cheese.
 Whether it is pizza, nachos, gratin, pasta, or any other plant-based recipe.
-Sometimes when I am too lazy to make my mac and cheese I will just make this 3-minute cheese sauce and pour it over my cooked pasta and my dinner is served in just a few minutes.
-I have included some pictures of different vegan dishes which I made using this cheese sauce recipe.
+Sometimes when I am too lazy to make my Mac and Cheese recipe I will simply make this 3-minute cheese sauce and pour it over my cooked pasta and my dinner is served in just a few minutes.
+I have included some pictures of different dishes which I made using this cheese sauce recipe.

 This easy vegan cheese sauce is: